 Instances When the Mini Miranda Must Be Stated

-Debt collectors are only required to give the full mini Miranda in their initial communication with you, no matter what form.
-The first time a third-party debt collector speaks with you or sends you a letter, the full mini Miranda statement must be included.
+Debt collectors are required to give the full mini Miranda in their initial communication with you, no matter what form.
+The first time a third-party debt collector speaks with you on the phone or sends you a letter, the mini Miranda statement must be included.
 The disclaimer keeps debt collectors from tricking you into giving up information that can be used against you.

-If a third-party debt collection agency or collection attorney contacts you and doesn't give the disclosure, it has violated the Fair Debt Collection Practices Act, the law that governs what debt collectors can and can't do.
-If a debt collector has spoken with you in the past and now mails you a letter but does not include the full mini Miranda in the letter, they are in violation of the law.
+If a third-party debt collection agency or collection attorney contacts you and doesn't give the disclosure, it has violated the Fair Debt Collection Practices Act.
+That law governs what debt collectors can and can't do.
+Also, if a debt collector recited the mini Miranda during a phone conversation in the past, but it now mails you a letter, the law requires debt collectors to repeat the mini Miranda in this first written instance of communication.

-Instances When It Doesn't Have to Be Stated
+Instances When the Mini Miranda Doesn't Have to Be Stated

-While the Fair Debt Collection Practices Act requires third-party debt collectors to read you your mini Miranda rights, your creditors have no such obligation.
-If the company from which you initially borrowed the money decides to contact you, whether, by phone or mail, they only need identify themselves as your original creditor to avoid having to inform you of your mini Miranda rights.
+The Fair Debt Collection Practices Act only requires third-party debt collectors to read you your mini Miranda rights.
+Your creditors have no such obligation under this law.
+If the company from which you initially borrowed money decides to contact you—whether by phone or by mail—they only need to identify themselves as your original creditor to avoid having to inform you of your mini Miranda rights.

-In order for this exception to apply, the creditor must identify themselves properly as your creditor and not as a third-party agency attempting to collect your debt.
-If they do not identify themselves accurately and also do not include the mini Miranda statement, they might be in violation of the Fair Debt Collection Practices Act.
+For this exception to apply, the creditor must identify themselves properly as your creditor and not as a third-party agency attempting to collect your debt.
+If they do not identify themselves accurately and fail to include the mini Miranda statement, they might be in violation of the Fair Debt Collection Practices Act.

-When you're under arrest, you must be careful what you say so as not to incriminate yourself.
-The same thing goes when you're talking to debt collectors-- anything you say in the conversation can be used to help the collector pursue you for the debt.
-If you're dealing with a debt that's past the statute of limitations for your state, something as simple as an admission that the debt is yours could restart the clock on the statute and give the collector more time to sue you for the debt.
+When you're under arrest, you must be careful about what you say so as not to incriminate yourself.
+The same thing goes for talking to debt collectors—anything you say in the conversation can be used to help the debt collectors pursuing you.
+If you're dealing with a debt that's past the statute of limitations for your state, something as simple as an admission that the debt is yours could restart the clock on the statute, giving the collector more time to sue you for the debt.